markcditzel/Solo_project_Patients/Patient.md

 #### Manage Diseases

 As a clinician
-I want to mange a list of diseases
+I want to manage a list of diseases
 So that I know which diseases are known, reclasssified or no longer relevant and can access their details

 Clinicians should be able to: